crossz/tweak_web_gatsby/content/updates/joining-hands-with-pwc-take2-health-is-ready-to-provide-early-cancer-detection-test-via-employee-benefit-platform.md

 type: industry_information
 cover: []
 date: 2021-12-02T00:00:00.000+08:00
-title: Joining Hands with PwC, Take2 Health is Ready to Provide Early Cancer Detection Test via Employee Benefit Platform
+title: Joining Hands with PwC, to Provide Early Cancer Detection Test via Employee Benefit Platform
-detail: Take2 Health 與羅兵咸永道會計師事務所 (PwC) 達成合作，自2021年12月2日起，PwC員工可於其公司福利應用程式PwC Wellness Reimagined，以尊享價格到線下指定醫務中心進行Take2 Prophecy™ 早期鼻咽癌篩查。
+detail: Take2 Health has reached a collaboration with PwC that starting from 2 December 2021, PwC employees can enjoy the privileged price for taking the Take2 Prophecy™ Test for Nasopharyngeal Cancer in designated medical service providers through their corporate welfare platform PwC Wellness Reimagined.
 href: ''
 slug: ''
 languages:
-- zh-HK
+- en

 ---
-Take2 Health（下稱：我司）與羅兵咸永道會計師事務所 (PwC) 達成合作，自2021年12月2日起，PwC員工可於其公司福利應用程式PwC Wellness Reimagined，以尊享價格到線下指定醫務中心進行Take2 Prophecy™ 早期鼻咽癌篩查。
+Take2 Health has reached a collaboration with PwC that starting from 2 December 2021, PwC employees can enjoy the privileged price for taking the Take2 Prophecy™ Test for Nasopharyngeal Cancer in designated medical service providers through their corporate welfare platform PwC Wellness Reimagined.

-PwC Wellness Reimagined是PwC獨家開發予香港、澳門及中國內地所有員工的福利平台，匯集了數碼產品、學習課程、休閒娛樂及健康醫療等多種福利選項。我司期望未來繼續與全球領先企業攜手並行，為更多行業專才提供早期癌症篩查服務，讓他們更全面地掌握自己的健康。
+PwC Wellness Reimagined is a corporate welfare platform exclusively designed for all PwC employees in Hong Kong, Macau and mainland China, which integrates diversified benefit items ranging from digital products, educational courses, entertainment to healthcare.
+Take2 Health will continue to join hands with the world’s leading companies and provide early cancer detection tests for industry professionals, enabling them to monitor their wellbeing more thoroughly.